 Looking to see if you have transfer credit from another institution?

-First – check to see if you have received credit: look in your Student Services Centre (SSC) account under the ‘Grades and Records’ tab to see if UBC has given you the transfer credit you were expecting.
+First – you have to be admitted to UBC before we will assess transfer credit (we cannot do pre-assessments).
+If you have been admitted to UBC, check to see if you have received credit: look in your Student Services Centre (SSC) account under the ‘Grades and Records’ tab to see if UBC has given you the transfer credit you were expecting.

 - Transfer credit is given as closely as possible to specific UBC courses.
 When an exact UBC equivalent does not exist, unassigned transfer credit is given as closely as possible to the originating course, either at the subject level (e.g., ENGL 1st (3) = 3 credits for a 1st year English course), faculty level (i.e., ARTS), or general elective level (ELEV).

 - If you see a specific course, e.g. ENG 112, you have been given credit for that course and do not have to retake it.
 However, the grade for this course will not be used in any UBC GPA calculations, for example 2nd Year Placement or admission to the Co-op program.
 The credit will count towards your final credit count to graduate (if it is part of your degree requirements).

 - If you receive unassigned credit, e.g. HIST 1st (3), you have been granted 3 credits for 1st year level History.
 This may satisfy your degree requirements (for example, the three credits can count towards your Humanities/Social Sciences Electives), so no further action is required.
 Some GEOG courses are exceptions, so you need to confirm with Engineering Student Services.

 If you have taken AP, IB, A-level or GCSE-level courses, you may be able to receive university credit.
 Your grade in the course will determine if you get credit here at UBC.
 Please check the requirements to determine if you will receive credit.